misialq/ncbi-datasets-pyclient/docs/GenomeApi.md

 # **genome_sequence_report_by_post**
 > V2SequenceReportPage genome_sequence_report_by_post(v2_assembly_sequence_reports_request)

-Get sequence reports by accessions
+Get a genome sequence report by genome assembly accession

-Get a sequence report by accession.
-By default, in paged JSON format, but also available as tabular (accept: text/tab-separated-values) or json-lines (accept: application/x-ndjson)
+Get a genome sequence report by genome assembly accession.
+By default, in paged JSON format, but also available in tabular (accept: text/tab-separated-values) or JSON Lines (accept: application/x-ndjson) formats.

 ### Example